kubecost/docs/air-gapped.md

 ### Thanos - Enterprise/Durable Storage*
 - thanosio/thanos:v0.24.0

-### Q: How do I configure prices for my on-premise Assets?
+### How do I configure prices for my on-premise Assets?

 There are two options to configure asset prices in your on-premise Kubernetes environment: